ellectroid/STM32F746-Disco-CMSIS-DMA-I2C-UART-Touch-Panel-Sampling/README.md

-# STM32F746-Minimal-UART-DMA-Driver-Demo
+# STM32F746-DISCO-DMA-I2C-DMA-UART-TOUCH-PANEL-SAMPLING
-Minimal DMA-based UART driver for STM32F746
+Minimal I2C/UART DMA demo for STM32F746-DISCO

-Minimalist DMA-based UART driver demo for STM32F746-Disco UART1 ST-Link COM Port
+UART1 ST-Link COM Port

-Clock: default, no changes (16MHz HSI).
+Clock: 216MHz.
 USART1 is the USART connected to ST-Link that makes virtual COM port on PC.
+I2C3 is connected to FT5336 capacitive touch panel.
+TIM6 and TIM7 provide regular touch panel scanning.

 This project is a proof of concept (that I can).